 Dehydration is a concern in older people due to the potential adverse effects on function and clinical outcome; common complications include constipation, pressure ulcers, urinary tract infections, and dizziness leading to falls and fractures.
-As the majority of cases of dehydration in older people is caused by prolonged inadequate oral fluid intake, this project aims to raise awareness of good hydration to improve health and wellbeing in those who are being cared for.
-The Hydrate in Care Homes Project was developed by Kent Surrey Sussex AHSN based on the initial work by North East Hampshire and Fareham CCG in 2014.
-The evaluation report for the project can be downloaded from the 'resources' section on this page.
+As the majority of cases of dehydration in older people is caused by prolonged inadequate oral fluid intake, our hydration project aim to raise awareness of good hydration to improve health and wellbeing in those who are being cared for.

 Hydration in older people is a complex problem for a number of reasons; physiological age related changes in the body systems will naturally leave an older person more susceptible to dehydration (e.g. reduced thirst mechanism; reduced kidney function).
 In addition it is not uncommon for individuals to suffer with health issues or to take medications which restrict the ability or desire to drink fluids.
 There is also a social and psychological component which may reduce motivation to drink through loneliness or fear over frequency and continence issues.
 Finally, some older people will find find it physically difficult to get (e.g. mobility issues affecting ability to make and get drinks; dexterity issues affecting ability to pick up drinks and cups).